swiftlang/swift/docs/valref.rst

   authors the ability to provide a default semantics for their types and avoid confronting their users with a constant ``T*`` vs. ``T`` choice like C/C++.

+* C# also provides a ``class`` vs. ``struct`` distinction with a generics system, but it provides no facilities for nontrivial value semantics on struct types, and the only means for writing generic algorithms that rely on value or reference semantics is to apply a blunt ``struct`` or ``class`` constraint to type parameters and limit the type domain of the generic.
+By generalizing both value and reference semantics to all types, we allow both for structs with interesting value semantics and for generics that can reliably specify and use value or reference semantics without limiting the types they can be used with.

 ``structs`` Really Should Have Value Semantics
 ==============================================